terraform-aviatrix-modules/terraform-aviatrix-mc-firenet/README.md

 ### Common Errors

 When using a firewall_image string that does not exist, a data lookup will fail and throw the error below.
 Make sure you are using a valid firewall_image.
 These can differ between clouds.
-Check the Aviatrix controllr UI to see available firewall images.
+Check the Aviatrix controller UI to see available firewall images.
 ```
 │ Error: Invalid index
 │